straybiker/HA-load-balancer/README.md

 > [!Note]
 > The maximum current can still be limited by the settings of the car.
 This setting can be checked by the external socket max current sensor.

->[!IMPORTANT]
-> This load balancer switches between 3 phases power and a max current of 16A.
-1 phase only is not supported.

 ![image](https://github.com/user-attachments/assets/bf4685fa-3eef-4814-b577-23d8f777e9c8)
 Here, during charging, the power is kept stable around 6000W, although major changes in the household power consumption.
 At 18h, the car was disconnected for a while.
 The spikes are measurement errors.